Dr. Benedict C. Albensi

 Synaptic Plasticity and Cellular Memory Dysfunction Lab, Division of Neurodegenerative Disorders

 The major focus of our laboratory is to understand the biological basis of memory and to also understand what happens to memory when it is impaired.
-To this end, we attempt to identify molecular signaling pathways and mechanisms that could be targeted with promising therapeutics for enhancing memory and for preventing and/or reversing memory impairments, in diseases or conditions such as Alzheimer’s disease, stroke, head trauma, etc. Much of our work is centered on the signaling pathway involving the transcription factor, nuclear factor kappa B (NF-kB), which is central to not only in inflammatory processes and immune system function, but also plays a central role in basic mechanisms of memory formation and recall.
+To this end, we attempt to identify molecular signalling pathways and mechanisms that could be targeted with promising therapeutics for enhancing memory and for preventing and/or reversing memory impairments, in diseases or conditions such as Alzheimer’s disease, stroke, head trauma, etc. Much of our work is centred on the signalling pathway involving the transcription factor, nuclear factor kappa B (NF-kB), which is central to not only in inflammatory processes and immune system function but also plays a central role in basic mechanisms of memory formation and recall.

 Why is this work important?